yuyanwang03/ComputerGraphics/README.md

 ```

 This code has not been tested for windows resize.
 Hence, it can have some problems with the animated version's particles position and the toolbar position if the user modifies the windows size.
 This is because their positions are not set to be relative/proportional to the windows size.

+We are also aware that in section3_3, if the first left click is close enough to the toolbar and the second click is far enough, the user will draw on the toolbar.
+This is related to the fact that the toolbar has ben set to be a part of the framebuffer but not as another component of the application.
+But, even if the toolbar has been overwritten, the user can still access to the toolbar funcionalities by clicking at the location where the toolbar buttons are supposed to be.
+If it gets messy, we recomend the user to make use of the key 'c' and start over again.